REACT to FILM

 Board of Directors

-- Dennis Paul, ChairmanDennis Paulis the co-founder and chairman of REACT to FILM.
-In his day job, Dennis is the co-founder of the THYRA Global Technology Fund.
-He is a Trustee of the Museum of the Moving Image, also serving on the Audit and Executive committees.
+- Dennis Paul, ChairmanDennis Paul charts the strategic direction of RtF, and oversees the team’s implementation of that vision.
+In his day job, Dennis runs Ancormax Partners, a private equity firm focused on investing in the technology and real estate sectors.
+He is a Trustee of the Museum of the Moving Image, where he serves on the Audit and Executive committees.
 He received his BA from Columbia College.

 - Helene ComfortHelene Comfortworked at Helix Associates raising money for private equity funds in London and before that for various institutions including Goldman Sachs and Morgan Stanley selling financial products.
 She earned a Master degree from the European Business School.